ares333/php-curl/README.md

 1. All configs can be changed on the fly and take effect immediately.

 ## Work Flow
-Curl::add() add tasks to task pool.Curl::start() start the event loop and block.Events(onSuccess,onFail,onInfo,onTask...) will be triggered and callbacks will be called on the fly.The loop finished when all tasks finished.
+Curl::add() add tasks to task pool.Curl::start() start the event loop and block.Events(onSuccess,onFail,onInfo,onTask...) will be triggered and callbacks will be called on the fly.The loop finish when all tasks finished.

 ## Tutorial
 **basic**